Colegio de Santa Ana de Victorias

-The Colegio de Santa Ana de Victorias (CSAV) is a private Catholic basic and higher education institution located along Osmeña Avenue in Victorias, Negros Occidental.
+The Colegio de Santa Ana de Victorias (CSAV) is a private Catholic basic and higher education institution located along Osmeña Avenue in Victorias, Negros Occidental, Philippines.
 The school was established in June 2011 by Romeo Valenia Santa Ana Sr., one of the late altruists of the city.
 The school offers preschool, primary, secondary (junior & senior high), and college education.

 History

 The school was founded by the late philanthropist Romeo Valenia Santa Ana Sr., who dreamed of a school that will bring quality education closer to people, especially the young and the marginalized sector in Victorias City and its neighboring towns and cities.
 Although the Santa Ana patriarch died without seeing his dream materialized, the seed of good intent grew to what is now Colegio de Santa Ana de Victorias.

 College

 In 2011, the school was established with its first undergraduate program, the Bachelor of Elementary Education with two majors, namely Major in General Education and Major in Early Childhood Education.
 The school officially opened its classes with 144 enrolled students.
 Years after, 10 academic courses were added to the undergraduate programs of the college department and some of them are still offered until now.

 In 2015, the school launched its official website, produced its first 62 BEED graduates, added one academic program, and has been officially granted by ISO 90001:2008 certification.
 Years after, PACUCOA granted the school's candidacy status.
 The school was given the permit by the Bureau of Immigration to accept foreign students, and continues to produce graduates from different academic programs.